FlorianBorn71/Desperabis/README.md

 That said, you might want to fast-forward to the [new renderer section](Docs/NewRenderer.md)!

+## Git Large File Storage (LFS)

+This repository uses [Git LFS](https://git-lfs.github.com/) to manage large files, such as the game binaries.

 ## About

 _Desperabis_ is a DOS-based 3D adventure game, published in 1999.
 It had been downloaded multiple hundred thousand times and it has also been on numerous cover disks of well known print magazines.